ige-calcul/public-docs/docs/getting-started.md

  - We generally use GNU/Linux and MacOS distributions, so a prerequisiste is to know basic Unix Shell commands.
 If it is not your case, have a look at this [tutorial](https://swcarpentry.github.io/shell-novice/)

+ - If you use a mainstream GNU/Linux distribution such as Ubuntu or Fedora, you can install most of the basic scientific software you may need (such as the NetCDF libraries) via the system's package manager (`apt-get`, `dns`, etc.).
+If you are on MacOS, [brew](https://brew.sh/) is a good way to manage this task.

  - A quick way to back-up and access your work (scripts, notebooks, text files, etc.) from anywhere is to create a [github account](https://github.com/) and to synchronize your work there.
 Learn how to do it [here](https://github.com/meom-group/tutos/blob/master/git-github.md)

  - If you work with Python, we recommend that you use [conda](https://docs.conda.io/en/latest/) to manage your librairies via environments.
 Learn how to do it [here](https://github.com/meom-group/tutos/blob/master/conda.md)